Secure coding development guidelines

 When to Consider

-Each time you implement a new feature/endpoint, whether it is at UI, API or GraphQL level.
+Each time you implement a new feature or endpoint at the UI, API, or GraphQL level.

 Mitigations